 This brings to mind one time in Paris when I asked Arne “Don’t you find Wagner a bit too pompous?”
 Arne thought for a second.
 He was always anxious to give the exactly right answer, never come up with rash judgments.
 He finally said, very thoughtfully “No, I would rather say that perhaps he is not pompous enough.”
 That was of course a bit tongue–in-cheek, but Arne really did go for the pompous once in a while.

 Another evening of TV stands out even more in my mind.
-The program was Vivaldi’s ‘Four Seasons’, which I liked a lot.
+The program was Vivaldi’s “Four Seasons”, which I liked a lot.
 I do think I like everything by Vivaldi.
 Only Birger and I were interested in this evening’s program too.
 It was a wonderfully arranged program where the music was interspersed with the sonnets for each one of the four seasons that the music was based on.
 They were presumably written by Vivaldi himself.
 I did not at all know those poems and the result of the alternation of music and sonnets was superbly arranged and made for a very dramatic musical program.
 For the first time I really sensed why the hot and dry summer was the most feared season in Italy.
 It had until then been a mystery to me why Vivaldi’s portraying of summer was so dour.

 The first two lines in the summer sonnet: